prenaudin/tartare/README.md

 $('#my-grid').tartare(
   itemSelector : ".grid-item", // selector to find the grid elements
-  gutter       : 15,           // gutter to add between the grid elements, in pixels minwidth     : 250           // minimum width for the grid elements, in pixels )
+  gutter       : 15,           // gutter to add between the grid elements, in pixels maxwidth     : 250           // maximum width for the grid elements, in pixels )
 ```